-Q: 50.
+Q: 67.
 Will provider training be separated by those who are using Sandata and those using their own EVV systems?
 A: Yes, those using third party EVV's will receive only aggregator training which is self-paced.

-Q: 51.
+Q: 68.
 Can you please clarify when training for providers who have their own EVV systems will take place?
-A: Training for Alternate EVV users is found in Sandata's learning management system.
+A: Training for Alternate EVV users will be in Sandata's learning management system starting August 24, 2022.